JohanssonRein/JohanssonRein.github.io/_pages/about.md

 </figure>

 <br>
 I am currently a M.Sc student in Statistics at the University of British Columbia.
 I finished my undergraduate studies at McGill University where I obtained a first class honors degree in Applied Mathematics.
-As you can see I like mathematics a lot!
+As you can see I like Mathematics and Statistics a lot!

 <figure style="width: 280px; max-width: 100%; margin: 1.5em auto; text-align: center;">
   <img
-    src="/images/statsavatar.png"
+    src="/images/gdavatar.png"
     alt="Gundam"
     style="width: 280px; height: 280px; object-fit: cover; border-radius: 50%;"
   >